 Skip to main content

 Deploying a model makes it ready to serve inference on SynapsAI Cloud.
-This page explains the requirements and the settings you configure when deploying.
+This page explains requirements and the settings you configure during deployment.

 Requirements